 Here is an overview of what to expect at our wonderful children’s dental clinic in Maidstone.

-Being a dedicated paediatric dentist in Melbourne we believe prevention is key and recommend children coming every 6 months for a routine check-up and clean at our children’s dentist.
+Being a dentist in Melbourne we believe prevention is key and recommend children coming every 6 months for a routine check-up and clean at our dentist.
 We find that regular dental visits increase their confidence.

 We strive to teach young patients about brushing and caring for his or her teeth at an early age, which leads to better management of their teeth especially later in their adult years.
 Children’s teeth and brushing habits change rapidly so it’s important to watch closely how their dental health is progressing.
 Our kid’s dentist will closely monitor the new teeth coming through to select up whether orthodontic correction within the future is required.

-If you are concerned about the position of your child’s teeth, then our skilled children’s dentist can also provide an orthodontist assessment for them.
-Our paediatric team at Hampstead Dental can evaluate whether your child requires preventative orthodontics.
+If you are concerned about the position of your child’s teeth, then our skilled dentist can also provide an Orthodontic assessment for them.
+Our paediatric team at Hampstead Dental can evaluate whether your child requires orthodontics.

 The conditions we can address include:

 Your child can be eligible for orthodontic treatment as early as age 7.
-Our kid’s dentist can refer you to our orthodontic dentist to start treatment at this young age, which can prevent trauma to protruding teeth, improve oral health and simplify treatment in the future.
 Orthodontic treatment will guide permanent teeth into their correct position and make a positive impact on jaw development.

-Our children’s dentist will monitor the development of the baby teeth and if needed refer you to our orthodontic team within the clinic.
+Our dentist will monitor the development of the baby teeth and if needed refer you to a specialist.
 They will recommend various preventative measures, depending on your child’s individual dental needs.
 For example, they’ll have problems with their top and bottom molars, making an appliance the foremost appropriate treatment option for them, worn 12-15 hours each day.
 Or if there has been a loss of a tooth early, they’ll need an appliance to guarantee that the opposite teeth don’t shift into the space where a permanent tooth may erupt.

 We aim to provide affordable dental prices at our wonderful children’s dental clinic in Maidstone.
 We also accept the Child Dental Benefits Schedule (CDBS) which is a program for families run by Medicare for children aged 2 to 17 years.
 The scheme provides cover of up to $1000 over a two-year period for basic dental services for all eligible families.
 It includes benefits for general dental treatments like cleans, fillings, fissure sealants, mouthguards, dental extractions and pulpotomies.
 Hampstead dental is happy use this rebate if you discover you’re eligible.
 Just bring your Medicare card to your child’s appointment and the cost is going to be covered by CBDS.

 We know how important your child’s first dental experience is.
-At Hampstead Dental we are a much loved paediatric dentist in Melbourne that cater for children of all ages.
+At Hampstead Dental we are a much loved dentist in Melbourne that cater for children of all ages.
 Our wish is to supply a stress-free environment for you and your children.
-Many families keep returning to our children’s dental clinic thanks to our gentle touch and therefore the interactive way we talk with the youngsters.
-All of our Oral Health Therapists have children themselves and are passionate and experienced with handling children.
-Whether your child is especially anxious or just needs a new mouthguard our paediatric dental team will look after you and your family.
+Many families keep returning to our dental clinic thanks to our gentle touch and therefore the interactive way we talk with the youngsters.

 The overall consensus is as soon as your child has their first tooth.
 Sometimes this isn’t possible so around 18months old – two years is a good time to start.
 We suggest preparing them by reading them a book about coming to a children’s dental clinic or watching a cartoon about visiting a kid’s dentist.
 Always be positive and inform them it’s a fun and straightforward experience.